Maximum Overdrive: Plot

-On June 19, 1987, as the Earth crosses the tail of a rogue comet, Rhea-M, previously inanimate machines spring to life; an ATM insults a customer and a bascule bridge rises during heavy traffic, causing all vehicles upon the bridge to fall into the river or collide.
-Chaos sets in as machines begin attacking humans worldwide.
+On June 19, 1987, as the Earth crosses the tail of a rogue comet, Rhea-M, previously inanimate machines spring to life; an ATM insults a customer (Stephen King) and a bascule bridge rises during heavy traffic, causing all vehicles upon the bridge to fall into the river or collide.
+Chaos sets in as machines begin hunting down and ruthlessly killing humans worldwide.
 At the Dixie Boy Truck Stop outside Wilmington, North Carolina, employee Duncan Keller is blinded after a gas pump sprays diesel in his eyes.
 After an electric knife injures waitress Wanda June and arcade machines in the back room electrocute a customer, cook and paroled ex-convict Bill Robinson begins to suspect foul play.
 Meanwhile, at a Little League game, a vending machine kills the coach by firing canned soda at him.
 A driverless road roller flattens a fleeing child, while Duncan's son Deke escapes on his bike.

 Newlyweds Connie and Curtis discover a corpse at a roadside gas station, but escape in their car when a tow truck attempts to kill Curtis.
 Meanwhile, humans and pets are murdered by lawnmowers, chainsaws, electric hair dryers, pocket radios, RC cars and an ice cream truck.
 At the Dixie Boy, a garbage truck kills Duncan when he departs to search for Deke, and a truck sporting a giant fiberglass Green Goblin mask on its grille slams bible salesman Camp Loman into a ditch.
 Later, big rig trucks encircle the truck stop.

 Connie and Curtis outmaneuver a semi-truck, causing it to crash off the side of the road and explode.
 They arrive at the fortified truck stop, where it is safer than out in the open.
 As they try to pass between the trucks, their car is hit and overturned.
 Bill and hitchhiker Brett Graham rush to help them before the trucks attack.
 The owner Bubba Hendershot uses M72 LAW rockets he had stored in a bunker hidden under the diner to destroy many of the trucks.
 Deke later arrives at the Dixie Boy and attempts entrance via the sewers, but is obstructed by the wire mesh covering the opening.
 That night, the survivors hear Loman screaming, and Bill and Curtis sneak out via the sewers to help him.
 Deke discovers Loman, believing him dead, but he awakens and attacks Deke.
 Bill and Curtis rescue Deke and determine that Loman is indeed dead, but a truck then chases them back into the pipe.